jupiterbjy/python-macro-practice/README.md

 [Demonstration video - v0.0.1](https://youtu.be/lsix-z5S4LQ)

-Now has separated Macro Editor - Player window.
+Now has separated Macro Editor & Player window.
 Many functions are not implemented yet.
-But basic functions - edit/save/load/play - works without significant issue when only using basic components - ImageSearch / Wait / Click.
+But basic functions - edit/save/load/play - works without significant issue when only using basic components.
+(ImageSearch, Wait, Click)

-Use Pickle to save & load macro sequence.
+Uses Pickle to save & load macro sequence.

 Still working on other macro components.
+Planning to add drag first.